 VOC-Free Waterborne Polyurethane Epoxide Resin and Crosslinker for Producing Tough and Flexible Coatings (RFT-154/154A)

-Scientists at North Dakota State University have developed a polyfunctional waterborne Glycidyl Carbonate (GC) resin, comprising oligomers that provide polyurethane properties with epoxide reactivity.
+Scientists at North Dakota State University have developed a polyfunctional waterborne Glycidyl Carbamate (GC) resin, comprising oligomers that provide polyurethane properties with epoxide reactivity.
 These compounds can be dispersed in water to form a dispersion containing no volatile organic solvent.
 The tough and flexible coatings produced using this material have high hardness and durability as well as high gloss.
 A particularly promising application is to use GC crosslinkers as a very minor ingredient in lubricious and other "fragile" coatings, where it provides substantially increased strength with minimal impact on other properties.
 A commercial advantage of this resin is not having isocyanate water reactions, or isocyanate toxicity concerns, but having controlled and safer reactions with amines or other reactive functionality.

 - May be used as a resin or crosslinker